insorker/yori-vue/README.md

 title: Your Title Here
 date: YYYY-MM-DD
 brief: Your Brief Here
+image?: Image Url
 ```

+"?" is not part of the configuration, it indicates that the option can be left blank.
 Replace 'YYYY-MM-DD' with the date you created or last modified the file.

 ### project